DEENUU1/MyFridge/README.md

 - Write blog posts and follow other users
 - Create and share meal plans
 - Manage medicine cabinets and receive email notifications for expired medications
-- Email ingredients of a recipe to the user
+- Email the ingredients of a recipe to the user
 - User registration, login, password management, and account deletion
 - Add descriptions and earn points for favorites and comments
 - User ranking system